-Presented by The Free Word Centre London and Camden People's Theatre
+PRESENTED by The Free Word Centre London and Camden People's Theatre

-DIRECTION.
-Michelle McMahon and Tassos Stevens
+DIRECTION by Michelle McMahon and Tassos Stevens

 CAST.
 Alejandro De Mesa, Angela Clerkin, Dan Ford, Richard Popple, Segen Yosife and Tom Lyall

-SOUND DESIGN.
-Kieran Lucas
+SOUND DESIGN by Kieran Lucas

-PRODUCER.
-Natalie Adams for Coney
+PRODUCED by Natalie Adams for Coney

 PRODUCTION MANAGEMENT | STAGE MANAGEMENT.
 Adam Robertson

 STAGE MANAGEMENT PLACEMENT (RWCMD).
 Robert Fletcher

 PRODUCTION STILLS © Rowan Spray

 Commissioned by Free Word and Camden People’s Theatre, the work was presented to an invited audience at the Free Word Centre (March 2017) with plans for the work to be further developed for a wider audience in the future.